catamphetamine/react-pages/README.md

 ```
 </details>

-`onNavigate()` function option only gets called after the navigation has finished.
+`onPageRendered()` function option only gets called after the navigation has finished.
+It also gets called at the initial page load when the user opens the website.

-If navigation start events are of interest, one may supply `onBeforeNavigate()` function option, which is basically the same as `onNavigate()` but runs before the navigation has started.
-Another minor difference is that it doesn't receive the `url` parameter due to it not being used.
+If navigation start events are of interest, one may supply `onBeforeNavigate()` function option, which is basically the same as `onPageRendered()` but runs before the navigation has started.

 ### Get current location